 Torch Feb 2016.jpg

+Welcome to the Torch Club of Columbus, Ohio.
+Join us for intelligent and respectful discussion in challenging, even chaotic, times.
 Our club has people from many different professions and disciplines.
 They meet monthly in the spirit of good fellowship to share their knowledge and exchange points of view through the presentation and discussion of a Torch paper.

 Meetings are at the OSU Faculty Club.
 (For directions, click on OSU Faculty Club Directions and enter your address as a starting point.)